teacherbuknoy/francisrubio/src/collections/posts/2022-12-29-best-scenes-of-genshin-impact.md

 In this scene, the Raiden Shogun appears in front of the people for the ceremony of the 100th Vision to be taken during the Vision Hunt Decree.
 Visions are to regular humans what Gnoses are to Archons.
 It gives them control over a single element in Teyvat, giving them extraordinary power, which, to the Raiden Shogun, goes against her goal of unchanging Eternity.
 This scene shows Thoma, one of The Traveler’s first friends in Inazuma, being captured and his Vision being taken away by the Raiden Shogun.

-**What I liked*:** up until this moment, the player has no idea what the Raiden Shogun looks like.
+**What I liked:** up until this moment, the player has no idea what the Raiden Shogun looks like.
 And the previous two Archons we have met have been benevolent and helpful.
 This is the first time we get a villainous Archon who seems to have little care about her people.
 Seeing the Raiden Shogun, in all her glory, unsheathing her electric sword out of her boobs, slashing time and space to take the Traveler inside her consciousness—all this contribute to a very thrilling scene.
 I literally got chills when I first played through this, and the battle scene afterwards which made all of my character’s skills disabled because of the Vision Hunt Decree only added to the immersive experience.

 {{ 'nnezQamegYo' | youtube }}